projectriff/cli/docs/riff_core_deployer_create.md

       --limit-cpu cores         the maximum amount of cpu allowed, in CPU cores (500m = .5 cores) --limit-memory bytes      the maximum amount of memory allowed, in bytes (500Mi = 500MiB = 500 * 1024 * 1024)
   -n, --namespace name          kubernetes namespace (defaulted from kube config)
-      --tail                    watch deployer logs
+      --service-name name       name of created service (default is a generated name) --tail                    watch deployer logs
       --wait-timeout duration   duration to wait for the deployer to become ready when watching logs (default "10m")
 ```